Fantasy hockey forecaster: Oct. 23-29

 In what wasn't expected to be a banner year for rookies, the kids are all right.
 After being treated to the rookie campaigns of Connor McDavid, Auston Matthews and Jack Eichel in recent years, expectations were low coming into this season.
-But we have plenty of first-year NHLers making names for themselves and forcing their way onto fantasy rosters.
+But we have plenty of first-year NHLers making names for themselves and forcing their way into fantasy lineups.

 Will Butcher, D, New Jersey Devils (rostered in 74.3 percent of ESPN leagues)

 With nine assists though his first seven NHL games, Butcher is paying massive dividends on the Devils blue line.
-In fact, when you see that his ice time per game has been as low as 12:45 and averages to only 15:27, his contributions are somewhat shocking.
+In fact, when you see that his ice time per game has been as low as 12:45 and he averages only 15:27, his contributions are somewhat shocking.
 A big part of his success is coming from the power play, where Butcher leads the Devils in total ice time and has earned five of his assists.
 He is not going to score many goals, as evidenced by his five shots on goal and four games with zero shots registered, but Butcher is going to keep getting helpers on the power play.
-He could still be available in shallow leagues and makes for a better option than defensemen such as Jared Spurgeon, Nick Leddy, Jacob Trouba or Keith Yandle (all rosters in more leagues than Butcher).
+He could still be available in shallow leagues and makes for a better option than defensemen such as Jared Spurgeon, Nick Leddy, Jacob Trouba or Keith Yandle (all rostered in more leagues than Butcher).

 Clayton Keller, C/RW, Arizona Coyotes (36.6 percent)